 A future where Nebraskans living with brain injury thrive in their communities.

 To accomplish our mission & vision, we provide:

-In 2009, the Brain Injury Association of Nebraska became a 501(c)3 nonprofit incorporated with the State of Nebraska.
+In 2009, the Brain Injury Group of Nebraska (BIG-N) became a 501(c)3 nonprofit incorporated with the State of Nebraska.
+In 2010, it affiliated with the Brain Injury Association of America and became the Brain Injury Association of Nebraska.
 In 2016, the organization became the Brain Injury Alliance of Nebraska an affiliate of the United States Brain Injury Alliance.